 Our Board is actively engaged in succession planning for our key executive positions to ensure a strong bench of future leaders.
-To assist the Board, our CEO and our Senior Vice President - Chief Human Resources Officer perform talent reviews and discuss succession planning and leadership development.
+To assist the Board, our CEO and our Human Resources team perform talent reviews and discuss succession planning and leadership development.
 Semi-annually, their assessment of senior executive talent, including potential of such talent to succeed our CEO or other executive officers, readiness for succession and development opportunities are presented to our Board.